 This is a regular series of blogs about photographs of the same place taken years apart.
 I quite like those Then and Now comparison photographs that you see in books or on the Twitter or Facebook.
 The first of the posts in this series was of a council building in Manchester.

-I always think I should give them a go.
-However what I have started to notice is that I have been doing Then and Now photographs unintentionally over the years and have been taking photographs of the same thing or place from the same view or perspective years apart.The first instance of this that came to my attention was last year in May when I went to Manchester.
+I always thought I should give then and now photographs a go.
+However what I have started to notice is that I have been doing Then and Now photographs unintentionally over the years and have been taking photographs of the same thing or place from the same view or perspective years apart.

 Now this has come to my attention I have started to intentionally take photographs of the same place.